Dr John Kleinig

 This shows some of his main concerns as a scholar—his interest in the divine service and the role of church music, both ancient (Psalms, Chronicles) and modern, in the performance of praise, but also his love for Bach and deep respect for the Lutheran Orthodoxy (Calov) which supplied Bach’s inspiration.

-John’s reputation as a scholar has opened up numerous avenues for him to teach in the USA, Canada, South East Asia and South Africa.
+John’s reputation as a scholar has opened up numerous avenues for him to teach in the USA, Canada, Southeast Asia and South Africa.
 This has led to his active involvement as a speaker in Doxology which is a Lutheran centre in the USA for the provision of spiritual care and counsel to pastors.
-In retirement he is looking forward to further teaching abroad, while still making a contribution at ALC.

 John is married to Claire, a church musician and retired teacher.
 They have four children and eight grandchildren.
 His hobbies are fishing, gardening, reading novels, viewing films, and doing nothing.